 Starting with Canada’s Top 20 impact companies selected from over 150 applicants, the investor cohort has witnessed two Pitch Nights and chosen the Top 5 ventures that will be proceeding with them into the core program.

 Of course, as always with so many incredible purpose-driven ventures to choose from, the debate was rich and the selection was difficult, even calling for a tie-breaking vote.
-Of the Top 5, four of the startups are women-led while three are BIPOC-led, and the ventures span healthech, cleantech, and urban tech.
+Of the Top 5, three of the startups are women-led while two are BIPOC-led, and the ventures span healthtech and cleantech.

 Now, the investor and venture cohorts will learn the ins and outs of impact investing and fundraising together.
 The entrepreneurs will have the opportunity to work closely with the investors and utilize their learnings to hone their pitches for the National Impact Investor Challenge Finale on June 17, 2021, where one startup will be awarded $100,000 in investments.

 Together with our program partners, sponsors, and supporters—DLA Piper, INK LLP, Genus Capital Management, Tandem Innovation Group, Active Impact Investments, and Karl Jung Financial Services—we invite you to explore how the Top 5 are solving some of the pressing challenges of our time, and to join us at the Finale!